phcreery/Document-Enhancer/README.md

 # Document-Enhancer

 A python script to fix, format, and expand your document.
 It's main feature is utilizing OpenAI to add content to your paragraphs and setting the format as MLA.
+This works best on narrative and descriptive essays.

 My script Utilizes the open source GPT-2 from OpenAI modified to use Pytorch to use machine learning to create sentances and paragraphs.